qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

 - Two requested independent reviews were launched but both agents lost their connections before returning findings.
 The same contract and code-quality checks were completed locally before the full test and lint gates.

+## 2026-08-31 — Temporal audit uses the task's 16-step evaluation form

+- Stage 1 uses the exact released-code evaluation generator: 16 observations, zero added delay, no removed observations, and a fixed error penalty of two.
+This makes the approved 16-hazard debugging model well-defined.
+It is not silently treated as the final variable-delay training task.
+- The policy parameterizes the probability of first encoding at each time given that it has not encoded earlier.
+The seventeenth outcome is never encoding.
+Its initial distribution is uniform over these 17 outcomes, so no encoding time is favored.
+- Completed trial outcomes are used only to build an exact delayed-reward objective;
+  the optimizer receives no endpoint target.
+The same hazards govern both events.